intro2ddsp/intro2ddsp.github.io/synths/libraries.md

 A modular synthesizer based on torchsynth built with JAX.
 Achieves over 80k times faster than realtime generation speeds. {cite:p}`cherep2023synthax`

 ## Audio Processing

+While not primarily focused on audio synthesis, the following differentiable audio processing library is relevant to the concepts presented in this tutorial.

 ### dasp